earlygrey/simple-graphs/README.md

 directed.algorithms().topologicalSort();
 ```

 Additionally, simple graphs provides a few functional interfaces that can be used to run a preprocessing step on each vertex as an algorithm is running.
-These can be used for side effects (for example to construct another graph as the algorithm runs), and can also be used to decide whether to cancel processing that vertex.
-For example
+These can be used for side effects (for example to construct another graph as the algorithm runs), and for deciding whether to cancel processing that vertex.
+For example:
 ```java
 List<V> vertices = new ArrayList<>();
 SearchProcessor<V> processor = (v, edge, depth) -> {